 Thankfully, this year has seen an increase in public discourse around mental health, particularly within work environments.
 Increased feelings of isolation, anxiety and depression as a result of Covid-19 made mental health a widespread issue for businesses to address.

 Working remotely can take its toll on mental health in many different ways.
 And so organisations need to go beyond mere lip service and make sure that a thorough wellness action plan is put in place.
 This may include allowances for mental health leave, appointing mental health first aiders, community groups, flexible work arrangements, and even mentoring programs.

 However, what's even more important is that managers read up on the various forms that mental health illnesses can take, in order to avoid reducing these issues to mere stress.
 People are affected differently by mental health issues, and a truly inclusive workforce factors all of these differences into their solutions.
 The more these issues are openly discussed and encouraged, the more diverse solutions will evolve.

 For more tips on supporting employee mental health while working from home, check out this blog.

-Last but not least, it's important to always keep in mind that championing diversity is a long game.
+Last but not least, it's important to always keep in mind that championing diversity and inclusion is a long game.
 You can't build a diverse workforce overnight, especially if it's something that you haven't looked into before.

 In line with the first point, your action plan should leave plenty of room for goals to be met down the line—which could mean years from now.
 Being upfront with this knowledge also shows employees that diversity remains a top priority for your company rather than just a mere gimmick.

 Businesses who want to thrive next year should start looking into their remote operations as early as now to see what else can be improved.
-Creating a diverse remote work culture can make your current team a lot happier while also helping you attract top talent.
+Creating a diverse and inclusive remote work culture can make your current team a lot happier while also helping you attract top talent.

 Guest Author: Sarah Parks